ivanhanigan/whocc-cchia-draft-website/our-partners.md

 ### About WHO and EHIA

-WHOCC-EHIA has been designated a World Health Organisation (WHO) Collaborating Centre as a result of previous work and the provision of advisory and consultative services in environmental health impact assessment and related activities.
+WHOCC-CC&HIA has been designated a World Health Organisation (WHO) Collaborating Centre as a result of previous work and the provision of advisory and consultative services in environmental health impact assessment and related activities.
 This work has now extended over 20 years.

 ### Who is involved